 A wounding event is when a hurt is taken to heart.
 It’s an event in the past that was interpreted as a betrayal.
 It might have included confusion, sadness, rage, or humiliation.
 But whatever happened, it went straight to the heart.
 So, that’s where the healing has to come from.

 Betrayal shatters a person’s ability to feel safe and they lose the ability to trust.
 Whatever happened, they didn’t see it coming.
-From this they learned that they can’t predict another person’s behavior.
+From this they learned that they can’t predict another person’s behaviour.
 And if they couldn’t keep themselves safe from harm in that situation, the reasonable decision is that they can’t trust others or themselves.

 Some people stop trusting God.
 They lose their faith in their higher power.
 And when this happens it leaves the person feeling isolated, vulnerable, and utterly alone in the world.
 This is devastating for a human soul.